yse/easy_profiler/README.md

 If you are using QtCreator IDE you can just open `CMakeLists.txt` file in root directory.
 If you are using Visual Studio you can generate solution by cmake generator command.
+Examples shows how to generate Win64 solution for Visual Studio 2013.
+To generate for another version use proper cmake generator (-G "name of generator").

 ### Way 1
 Specify path to cmake scripts in Qt5 dir (usually in lib/cmake subdir) and execute cmake generator command,